John M. Fabian: Military experience

 Fabian, an Air Force ROTC student at Washington State University, was commissioned upon graduation in 1962.
 After an assignment at the U.S. Air Force Institute of Technology at Wright-Patterson Air Force Base, Ohio, he was assigned as an aeronautics engineer in the service engineering division, San Antonio Air Material Area, Kelly Air Force Base, Texas.
 He then attended flight training at Williams Air Force Base, Arizona, and subsequently spent 5 years as a KC-135 co-pilot, aircraft commander, and instructor pilot at Wurtsmith Air Force Base, Michigan.
 He saw action in Southeast Asia, flying 90 combat missions during the Vietnam War.
 Following additional graduate work at the University of Washington, he served 4 years on the faculty of the Aeronautics Department at the U.S. Air Force Academy in Colorado where he was a tenured associate professor.

-He has logged 4,000 hours flying time, including 3,400 hours in jet aircraft.
+He logged 4,000 hours flying time, including 3,400 hours in jet aircraft.

 NASA experience

 Fabian was selected as an astronaut candidate by NASA in January 1978, and became an astronaut in August 1979.
 During the following years, he worked extensively on satellite deployment and retrieval activities, including development of the Canadian Remote Manipulator System.
-A veteran of two space flights, he has logged over 316 hours in space.
+A veteran of two space flights, he logged over 316 hours in space.
 He served as a mission specialist on STS-7 (June 18 – 24, 1983) and STS-51G (June 17–24, 1985).
 He was scheduled to fly next in May 1986 on STS-61G, and was also in training for space shuttle life science mission SLS-1.
 Fabian instead left NASA on January 1, 1986, to become Director of Space, Deputy Chief of Staff, Plans and Operations, Headquarters USAF.

-Colonel Fabian retired from the USAF in June 1987 and joined Analytic Services, a non-profit aerospace public service research institute in Arlington, Virginia, where he retired as president and chief executive officer in 1998.
-He currently lives in Port Ludlow, Washington.
-Fabian continues to serve as an independent consultant and public speaker on the NASA space program and environmental stewardship.
+He retired from the USAF in June 1987 and joined Analytic Services, a non-profit aerospace public service research institute in Arlington, Virginia, where he retired as president and chief executive officer in 1998.
+He lived in Port Ludlow, Washington.
+Fabian continued to serve as an independent consultant and public speaker on the NASA space program and environmental stewardship.